 Here is the actual inside of the pedal.

 The Analog Man ASTRO TONE is not quite the same as the old pedals.
 I took our first prototype, made to 100% original specs, to play with my power trio.
 At the shop we compared it to an original and the sound was exactly the same.
-But I did not like it, I could not hear it well with the band, it was not thick enough.
+But I did not like it much, I could not hear it well with the band, it was not thick enough.
 The problem with the original design was that there was very little low end, the sound was quite thin.
-You REALLY had to crank up the volume on it to get a good sound.
+With a clan amp, I REALLY had to crank up the volume on it to get a good sound.
 But this would make the ON sound too much louder than the OFF sound for live use.
 And the tone knob was really limited in the useful range.
 So we took the circuit and with some modern software analyzed it and found out how we could retain the low end, and make the tone control somewhat more useful.
 But we made sure that we could still get the EXACT sounds of the original pedal if that was desired.
 By turning the tone knob up higher, you can still get the original sounds which are good into a large, cranked amp.
 But we made it so that it now sounds awesome even into a little amp like a Fender Deluxe Reverb, at near unity gain on the pedal.

 Many people have problems using a Fuzz Face type pedal, like our Sunface, live with a band.
 I had the same problem which is one reason we are making these pedals, it’s something I need to get the sounds I want.
 I play Fender amps with a Les Paul, which is not too favorable to fuzz face pedals.
 But this pedal works great with that setup.